 Referral to a dermatologist (specialist skin doctor) is required for patients with Lupus Pernio.

 The skin may produce thick bumps (nodules) and smaller bumps of a few millimeters in diameter (papules).
 In some cases, these bulges sit so close together that they form a sort of plate, also called plaque.
 These lesions most commonly occur on the extremities, face, scalp, back, and buttocks.
 They are usually reddish-brown in colour and are not usually symptomatic.
-Patients with plaque lesions usually have more severe systemic involvement.
+These lesions most commonly occur on the extremities: face, scalp, back, and buttocks.

 - lumps in the skin